Angels of War: A Vietnam Nurse

 Through heart-wrenching moments like these, Janis said she and her fellow nurses did the “best we could with who we were and what we had.”
-Hard realities were not an easy thing to swallow, but necessary.
-Janis learned about everything from gunshot wounds, to different weapons, booby traps, and the toll of war on the young mind.
+She learned about everything from gunshot wounds, to different weapons, to booby traps, and the toll of war on the young mind.

 “I learned never to wake a vet standing next to him.
-You could get hurt that way.”
+You could get hurt that way,” she said.

 However, Janis mostly learned about amputations.
-“Almost half of my patients were amputees; many of them had lost more than one limb.”
+“Almost half of my patients were amputees; many of them had lost more than one limb,” she added.

 There were times when she felt helpless; feeling like treating wounded soldiers would have no end.
 One of the hardest realizations was sending men back into battle.
 Soldiers would arrive in the medical ward half conscious, only to open their eyes and come face to face with nurses like Janis.
 They looked for reassurance and peace.
-The patients called them “angels.”
+She said the patients called them angels.

-After seeing the faces of those she helped, Janis knew these soldiers were grateful to be alive and that they were wonderful to her.
-Janis remembers, “There was a great feeling of camaraderie…It was wonderful to see wounds heal, to see physical and mental progress.
-A lot of good happened…”
+“There was a great feeling of camaraderie,” she said.”It was wonderful to see wounds heal, to see physical and mental progress.
+A lot of good happened.”

 While there were a lot of lessons to be learned in Vietnam, it took Janis years before she could put her memories into words or more concrete thoughts.
-Her experience as a Vietnam nurse caused her to become destroyed emotionally by PTSD.
-Like so many women who served with her, they were haunted by the very injuries they treated, and the death they faced day in and day out.
+Her experience as a Vietnam nurse caused her to become emotionally destroyed by PTSD.
+Like so many women she served with, she was haunted by the very injuries she treated, and the death she faced day in and day out.

-Through this tumultuous time in her life, she said it made her stronger.
-“It heightened by sense of humor.
+She says this tumultuous time made her stronger.
+“It heightened my sense of humor.
 It made me realize what’s important in life and what’s not. ”

-Many returning veterans did not speak of their service – in other words, they came home quietly.
+Many returning veterans came home quietly.
 Society did not seem to want to acknowledge that young men and women had been there.
 Others simply did not want to discuss their service.
 Janis did not do so for 20 years.
 “I was just another nurse.
 I never told any civilian I was in the Army.”

 If Janis ever wore her uniform in the outside world she was “looked at with one of two emotions: curiosity or disdain.”
 Even during the Women’s Liberation Movement, underlying messages of ‘nice girls wouldn’t have gone to war’ rang loud and clear.

-Following Vietnam, Janis wasn’t done.
-She stayed in the Reserves, serving once again in wartime during Desert Storm.
-She retired in 1995 with 26 years of service.
+Following Vietnam, Janis wasn’t done serving her country.
+She stayed in the Reserves, serving once again during Desert Storm.
+She retired in 1995 with 26 years of service behind her.
 Looking back, Janis said, “I learned skills that I never would have.
 I learned to think outside the box at a very young age.
 I learned survival skills, how to improvise, the list is long.
 And I am grateful.”

-When The Vietnam Veterans Memorial was dedicated in 1982, it became a symbol for national reconciliation.
-The Wall quickly became sacred ground, bringing men and women veterans together.
-Many began to mourn and confront demons they felt they could not do for so long.
-Eight women are inscribed in black granite on The Wall, alongside their 58,300 ‘brothers’ in war.
+When The Wall was dedicated in 1982, it became a symbol for national reconciliation.
+It brought men and women together to face loss and begin a process of healing.
+Eight women are inscribed in black granite alongside their brothers on The Wall.

 The recognition for women came on Veterans Day of 1993, when the Vietnam Women’s Memorial was dedicated.
-With attendance in the thousands, including but not limited to: air traffic controllers, Red Cross workers, intelligence operators and nurses, these “angels” and veterans were met with praise and thanks.
+Thousands were in attendance, including: air traffic controllers, Red Cross workers, intelligence operators and nurses.
+These “angels” and veterans were met with praise and thanks.
 Men saluted and cheered, others yelling, “Thank you!
 Thank you!”